RSIGuard RSIGuard

 For Mac OS X:

 RSIGuard is installed using Apple PackageMaker, which is Apple's recommended standard method for installation.
 Although it does not provide an uninstaller, uninstalling on the Mac is simple.
-To uninstall RSIGuard, exit RSIGuard, and drag RSIGuard.app (in Applications) to the Trash Can.
+To uninstall RSIGuard, exit RSIGuard, browse to the Applications folder in the Finder, then select RSIGuard.app and drag it to the Trash Can.

 Back to top